Xilinx/imagebuilder/README.md

 Where:\
 -c specifies the path to the config file to use\
--d specifies the working directory (path in the config file are relative to it)\
+-d specifies the "root" directory (paths in the config file are relative to it), this is not a working directory (any output file locations are specified in the config and any temporary files are in /tmp)\
 -t specifies the u-boot command to load the binaries. "tftp" and "sd" are shorthands for "tftpb" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.\